 Plaintiffs allege that a "special relationship" of kinship existed between Osbourne and his avid fans.
 This relationship was underscored and characterized by the personal manner in which the lyrics were directed and disseminated to the listeners.
 He often sings in the first person about himself and about what may be some of the listener's problems, directly addressing the listener as "you."
-That is, a listener could feel that Osbourne was talking directly to him as he listened to
+That is, a listener could feel that Osbourne was talking directly to him as he listened to the music.

-One of the songs which John had been listening to on the family stereo before he went to his bedroom was called "Suicide Solution" which, plaintiffs allege, preaches that "suicide is the only way out."75 Included in a 28-second

-74 It is relevant here to note that this is a theme often seen in literature and music.
-As the defendant CBS stated in its brief, the philosophical proposition that life is intolerable and suicide preferable has been frequently expressed.
-Illustrations cited by CBS include such recognized works as "Hamlet's 'to be or not to be' soliloquy, in which he lists human sufferings and declares that suicide is preferable to life [Shakespeare, Hamlet, Act III, Scene 1]; [] the sixteen suicides in Shakespearian drama alone; [] Tolstoy's novel, Anna Karenina, in which Anna, concluding life and love are a 'stupid illusion' and suicide the only way out, throws herself under a train; [] Sylvia Plath's autobiographical The Belljar, in which she presents a passionate, reasoned defense of her own 'rational' suicide; [] Arthur Miller's Pulitzer prize-winning play, Death of a Salesman, where Willy Loman, confronting failure of his dreams, defends his planned suicide as a 'courageous' way finally to achieve something and 'takes more guts than to stand the rest of ... life ringing up zero ...'; [] the operas of Puccini, Menotti and Verdi [Aida]; [and] [] the popular theme from the awardwinning movie and later television show 'MASH', 'Suicide is Painless'"
+One of the songs which John had been listening to on the family stereo before he went to his bedroom was called "Suicide Solution" which, plaintiffs allege, preaches that "suicide is the only way out."
+Included in a 28-second instrumental break in the song and love are a 'stupid illusion' and suicide the only way out, throws herself under a train; [] Sylvia Plath's autobiographical The Belljar, in which she presents a passionate, reasoned defense of her own 'rational' suicide; [] Arthur Miller's Pulitzer prize-winning play, Death of a Salesman, where Willy Loman, confronting failure of his dreams, defends his planned suicide as a 'courageous' way finally to achieve something and 'takes more guts than to stand the rest of ... life ringing up zero ...'; [] the operas of Puccini, Menotti and Verdi [Aida]; [and] [] the popular theme from the award-winning movie and later television show 'M\A\S\H', 'Suicide is Painless' ...."

-75 Part of plaintiffs' argument is that Osbourne's music has a cumulative impact on the susceptible listener.
+Part of plaintiffs' argument is that Osbourne's music has a cumulative impact on the susceptible listener.
 For example, plaintiffs, in their brief, describe side one of the album "Blizzard of Oz," which concludes with the "Suicide Solution," as consisting "of a progression of songs which lead down the path of emptiness to suicide."
 The first song, "I Don't Know," reflects chaos and confusion in life.
 The second song, "Crazy Train," suggests that insanity is the inevitable result of the inability to resolve psychological conflict or to explain life's contradictions.
 It ends without hope.
 They are followed by "Goodbye to Romance," which suggests that the only way to be free is to cut one's ties to the past.
 The last song, "Suicide Solution" preaches that "suicide is the only way out" for a person who is involved in excessive drinking: